21 Sep Do You Have Gum Disease?

 Medically reviewed by: Dr Farnoosh Mimeh BDS MFDS RCS (Eng) General Dentist & Aesthetics Practitioner

-Periodontal disease or Gum Disease, as it is most commonly known, refers to the oral health conditions which cause inflammation of the tissues surrounding your teeth.
-In its early stage gum disease is called gingivitis, while in its more developed and serious stage it is known as periodontitis.
+Periodontal disease, often referred to as gum disease, encompasses oral health conditions that lead to inflammation of the tissues around your teeth.
+In its initial phase, it is called gingivitis, while in its advanced and severe form, it is termed periodontitis.

 What Causes Gum Disease?